sensson/whmcs-moneybird/README.md

 from WHMCS is set as a reference.
 This reference is also used by Moneybird to automatically map payments.

+## Payment methods and workflows

+Different payment methods have different instructions.
+If you collect invoices via direct debit you probably don't want to add an instruction to pay via bank transfer.
+You can map your payment methods to different workflows.
+This is optional.
+If no mapping is configured it will pick the default workflow.

 # Development

 We strongly believe in the power of open source.
 This module is our way of